RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT EventID, TopScorer FROM Event WHERE TopScorer IS NOT NULL;
 ```

-This query is a straightforward SELECT statement with a string comparison in the WHERE clause to filter non-null values, focusing on string data manipulation.
-Identifying the top scorer for each event is crucial for recognizing outstanding individual performances.
-This query filters out events without a top scorer to concentrate on those with clear leading players.
+This query is a SELECT statement with a string comparison in the WHERE clause to filter non-null values, focusing on string data manipulation.

 ##### Total Number of Goals Scored in Each Round of the 2023 Event: